Change and its impact

 Investment bonds enable you to combine wealth building and estate planning to ensure you get the right assets, into the right hands, at the right time, irrespective of regulatory change.

-Disclaimer: Suitability of a Centuria Investment Bond will depend on a person’s circumstances, financial objectives and needs, none of which have been taken into consideration in preparing this document.
-Prospective investors should obtain and read a copy of the Product Disclosure Statement (PDS) for any investment bond and consider the information in the PDS in light of their circumstances, objectives and needs before making a decision to invest.
+Centuria’s Investment Bonds offer a tax effective investment vehicle outside of superannuation.
+They have features that investors should consider if they wish to invest outside of superannuation.
+Suitability of an investment in a Centuria Investment Bond will depend on a person’s circumstances, financial objectives and needs, none of which have been taken into consideration in this advertisement.
+Prospective investors should obtain and read a copy of the Product Disclosure Statement (PDS) and consider the information in the PDS in light of their circumstances, objectives and needs before making a decision to invest.
+We recommend that prospective investors consult with their financial adviser.
 This document is not an offer to invest in any of Centuria’s Investment Bonds.
-An investment in any of Centuria’s Investment Bonds is subject to risk and Centuria will receive fees in relation to the management of its Investment Bonds as detailed in the PDS.
+Investment in Centuria’s Investment Bonds are subject to risk as detailed in the PDS.
+Centuria will receive fees in relation to an investment in its Investment Bonds.
 Issued by Centuria Life Limited ABN 79 087 649 054 AFSL 230867.